drigomedeiros/simpleappjs/README.md

 ## Using Simple App JS

 That can't be simpler: copy this project content and paste on the static root of your server side HTML rendering MVC project.
 You can add your own script files, CSS, package.json dependencies and stuff to be referenced in server rendered pages or to give style and behavior for the index and login HTML files.
-Afterwards, use npm to install with `npm install` command and `npm build` to create the **simple_modules** folder for dependencies (needed to use Mustache template engine) =).
+Afterwards, use npm to install with `npm install` command and `npm run build` to create the **simple_modules** folder for dependencies (needed to use Mustache template engine) =).

 ### Usage example

 In this same repository you can find an usage example of Simple App JS on [branch simple_example]("https://github.com/drigomedeiros/simpleappjs/tree/simple_example").
-Do the same steps to have the application builded: 1) `npm install`; 2) `npm build`.
-Then run the app with `npm run`.
+Do the same steps to have the application builded: 1) `npm install`; 2) `npm run build`.
+Then run the app with `npm run start`.
 Access [http://localhost:8080](http://localhost:8080) in the browser and see it working.

 If you want an example with AdminLTE style and Jakarta EE application, you can go to [Users MVC application]("https://github.com/drigomedeiros/users-mvc").

 ## Documentation

-Simple App is self documented and you can see it by running the tests with `npm test`
+Simple App is self documented and you can see it by running the tests with `npm run test`

 ## Final words